william-redenbaugh/TeensyApartmentIntegrationTesting/lib/ChRt-master/README.md

 #### ChRt - ChibiOS/RT Arduino Library

+NOTE** this is taken from grieman and his ChRt repo! check out his stuff here: https://github.com/greiman/ChRt

+I didn't work on any of this stuff, and I recomend if you wanna understand how the rtos works go talk to that guy

 This is a version of ChibiOS for Arduino.
 I am starting a new repository since this version is not backward compatible with the previous libraries.
 Both AVR and ARM are now in